-- Makes no distinction between ‘pure’ and ‘impure’.
-Everything is one; pure or impure are only human thoughts and judgments.
+Does not distinguish between ‘pure’ and ‘impure’.
+All is one; pure or impure are only human thoughts and judgments.

-- Provides freedom to express desires in a harmony-making way and does whatever it takes to become one with the Divine Mother in harmony.
+Provides and support the freedom to express desires in a harmony-making way and does whatever it takes to achieve the experience of oneness.

-- Strives to achieve Siddhi’s (paranormal spiritual properties) by making use of all creation and its contents.
+Aims to achieve siddhis (psychic spiritual qualities) by utilizing all of creation and its contents.

-A thorough preparation by using various Maha Kundalini Tantra™ techniques is necessary and prevents unpleasant symptoms during and after a spontaneous Kundalini awakening or increase (on a physical, emotional and mental level) in an unprepared body.
+A thorough preparation by using various Maha Kundalini Tantra™ techniques is necessary and prevents unpleasant symptoms during and after a spontaneous Kundalini awakening cq ascent (this on both physical, emotional and mental level) with an unprepared body.

 The Maha Kundalini Tantra™ tantrika focuses exclusively on increasing the energetic capacity of hair/his battery (body).

 Maha Kundalini Tantra™ is a methodical, didactic and structural technique.
-It deals with the generation of the Kundalini, the seven phases of Kundalini awakening and the association with the universal energy in the Sahasrara chakra, on the crown of the head.
-This unique form of Tantra consciously makes use of the collective mental, emotional and physical energy of participants in a group
+It deals with the generation of the Kundalini , the seven stages of Kundalini awakening and the union with the universal energy trough the Sahasrara chakra, on the crown of the head.
+This unique form of Tantra consciously uses the combined mental, emotional and physical energy of participants in a group formations.

 Maha Kundalini Tantra™ pays specific attention to the spine, the endocrine system and the chakra system.
 The tantric exercises work directly on both the glands and nervous systems as well as on the chakras of the practitioner.
-As a result, the effect of the exercises is immediately felt and is recorded as an impression-giving experience; this is in contrast to dry theoretical dust which is often quickly forgotten again.
+As a result, the effect of the exercises is immediately felt and is recorded as an impressing experience; this is in contrast to dry theoretical material which is often quickly forgotten.

 Maha Kundalini Tantra™ is also known as Oneness-Tantra.
-Through structural and regular practice of Maha Kundalini Tantra™ the practitioner increases his self-awareness.
-This reduces his perception of the ‘I’ and increases his experience and perception of non-duality, Oneness.
+Through structural and regular practice of Maha Kundalini Tantra™ the practitioner increases his/her self-awareness.
+This reduces his /her perception of the ‘I’ and increases his/her experience and perception of non-duality, Oneness.

-Maha Kundalini Tantra is practiced using various techniques and means such as pranayama (breathing techniques), (group) asanas, bandhas, Maha chakra (manipulation of chakras), Kriya yoga, Kamamudra, visualization and concentration.
+Maha Kundalini Tantra is practiced by using various techniques and means such as pranayama (breathing techniques), (group) asanas, bandhas, Maha chakra (manipulation of the chakras), Kriya yoga, Kamamudra, visualization and concentration.

 According to Tantra’s philosophy, the entire universe is a manifestation of pure consciousness.
 In the manifestation of the universe, this pure consciousness seems to be divided into two poles, neither of which can exist without the other.

-One pole, Shiva, is male, static, and characterized by unmanifested consciousness.
-Shiva has the power to be, but not the power to become or change.
-The other pole, Shakti, is feminine, dynamic, energetic and creative.
-Shakti is the Great Mother of the universe, for it is she who is born of all form.
+One pole is masculin, static energy, and characterized by unmanifested consciousness.
+It has the power to be, but not the power to become or change.
+The other pole is feminine, dynamic, energetic and creative.
+She is the Great Mother of the universe, for it is she from whom all forms are created.

-According to Tantra, man is a miniature universe.
+According to Tantra, a human is a miniature universe.
 Everything that exists in the cosmos can be found within each individual, and the same principles that apply to the universe also apply to the individual.
-In humans, Shakti, the female aspect, is called Kundalini.
+In humans, Shakti, the feminine aspect, is called Kundalini.

 Tantra practitioners realize that a potential force is present in the physical body.
 It is not a psychological, philosophical or transcendent force, it is a dynamic force in the physical body called Kundalini.
-Kundalini is a latent, cosmic energy that underlies all the organic and inorganic matter in us.
+Kundalini is a latent, cosmic energy that underlies all organic and inorganic matter within us.

 The purpose of Maha Kundalini Tantra’s practice™ is to awaken this cosmic energy, the Kundalini, and allow it to rise through the energetic centers, the chakras, which lie along the axis of the spine as latent consciousness locations.
-The Kundalini will then unite above the crown of the head with the pure consciousness Shiva: after this fully conscious Kundalini awakening, the awakened reaches an experience of Nirvikalpa Samadhi – a state of Absorption without SELF-consciousness.
+The Kundalini will then unite through the crown of the head with the pure consciousness: after this fully conscious Kundalini awakening, the awakened reaches an experience of Nirvikalpa Samadhi – a state of Absorption without SELF-consciousness.

 The practitioner is freed from the anchors: